Mirena can be removed by your healthcare provider at any time

 What to expect during the removal process

 If you've made the decision with your healthcare provider to remove Mirena for any of the reasons above, they can do so during a routine office visit.
 Removing Mirena does not require surgery, but you may experience some pain, bleeding, dizziness, or have vasovagal reactions (feeling faint/passing out, or seizure in patients with epilepsy).
-Talk with your healthcare professional if you have other questions about the removal process.
+Talk with your healthcare provider if you have other questions about the removal process.

 INDICATIONS FOR MIRENA